 [a-zA-Z0-9][-_\.a-zA-Z0-9]{0,62}

-- VALUE: (Optional) The value to be used in creating the metric.
-This field can be sent in as null or 0 if you intend to purely use the count function when creating a metric.
+- VALUE: (Optional) The value used in creating the metric.
+This field can be sent in as null or 0 if you intend to only use the count function when creating a metric.
 The expected data type is Double.

 - PROPERTIES: (Optional) An object of key value pairs that can be used to filter your metrics.
-Learn more about event property capture here.
+Learn more about event property capture in the Events guide.
 Split currently supports three types of properties: strings, numbers, and booleans.

 The track